-European Parliament Elections forecast: what impact on the EU sector policies?
+European Parliament Elections: What impact for EU sector policies?

-After the EU Elections and the new Commission confirmations, policymakers will turn their attention to a series of important dossiers in different sectors, that require smart regulation over the upcoming years.
+After the EU Elections and the new Commissioner confirmations, policymakers will turn their attention to a series of important dossiers in different sectors, that require smart regulation over the coming years.

 - The debates around mid- to long-term climate strategies, a circular economy, and sustainable development will only grow in intensity.

 - Producing better food for a growing population while respecting the environment and ensuring good living standards to farmers will be high on the agenda.